VoxelGroup/Katas.Code.SnakesAndLadders/README.md

 ![board](/img/snakesandladdersboard.jpg)

-The only feature we want implemented is the ability to move your token across the board using dice rolls.
+The only features we want implemented are the ones explained in the user stories below.
+First is the ability to move your token across the board using dice rolls.
 Players will need the ability to roll a dice, move their token the number of squares indicated by the dice roll and should win if they land on the final square.
 The feature is splitted in three user stories.
-The rest of the User Stories like the ladders are not needed.
+Other features, such as the introduction of snake and ladders, are not required!

 ### US 1 - Token Can Move Across the Board
     As a player